-Fuel may only be stored in metal containers.
+Fuel may only be stored in fuel approved transportation containers (metal containers are strongly recommended).

 A maximum of 60 litres of fuel, stored in a sealable container, is allowed in the competitor's pit.

 Fire fighting equipment, protective devices and staff must conform to the requirements imposed by the local authorities and by-laws.